JavaTheNutt/final_year_project_documentation/docs/design_docs/design_doc.md

 # Methodologies

 With the way the year is broken down, Semester One for analysis and Semester Two for development, the most obvious methodology for building this project would be the Waterfall Method.
-I am reluctant to use this method however, since it has a reputation for being very inflexible.
+I am reluctant to use this method however, since it has a reputation for being very inflexible(\[ExpertsExchange, 2014\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#expertsexchange-2014)).
 Since this project will have constantly changing requirements, a more iterative approach is needed.

-The most common implementations of Agile, such as SCRUM and Kanban, are also not possible for this project, since I will be working solo on it.
+The most common implementations of Agile, such as SCRUM(\[ScrumGuides, 2016\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#expertsexchange-2014)) and Kanban(\[LEANKit, 2017\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#leankit-2017)), are also not possible for this project, since I will be working solo on it.
 Most Agile implementation is very team oriented, thus making it unsuitable for solo developers.

 Since neither Waterfall nor true Agile is possible, I decided to go with a hybrid approach.
 I will use the first 12-week period as requirements gathering and definition, while working on building a prototype.
-I plan on following Agile principals while developing this prototype, such as Test Driven Development(TDD)/ Behaviour Driven Development(BDD), LEAN , CI/CD.
+I plan on following Agile principals while developing this prototype, such as Test Driven Development(TDD)/ Behaviour Driven Development(BDD)(\[Wilcox, 2017\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#wilcox-r-2017)), LEAN (\[Ambler, 2016\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#ambler-s-2016)), CI/CD(\[Pittet, 2017\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#pittet-s-2017)).

-The prototype will hopefully be able to serve as a LEAN Minimum Viable Product(MVP) that can be used for beta testing.
+The prototype will hopefully be able to serve as a LEAN Minimum Viable Product(MVP) (\[TheLeanStartup, 2017\]( https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#theleanstartup-2017))that can be used for beta testing.
 This prototype will also act as a Technical Feasibility Check for the project, where I will test out the technical specifications of the languages and frameworks that I plan to use.

 The second half of the year will be given over to development.
 Since it will only be a 12-week period to get the final product built and deployed, sprint cycles will have to be kept short and fast.
 In conjunction with LEAN principals, paperwork that does not directly add value to the project is considered waste, and must be eliminated as much as possible.
 This means that reports and documentation that accompany this project must be concise and succinct to minimise time wastage.